rufaromugabe/spotfi/docs/OPENWRT-SETUP.md

 ### Testing Tips

 1. **Use host-only network for management:**
-   - Easier SSH access from host
+   - Easier x access from host
    - Stable IP address

 2. **Use bridged adapter for WAN:**